 2. Design Code

-All reinforced concrete structural designs in India should conform to the recently revised Indian Standard Code IS:456-2000 Code of practice for plain and reinforced concrete (Fourth Revision).
-The corresponding national codes of other countries are often referred to as the American Concrete Institute Code (ACI- 318) and the British Code BS- 8110 of 1985 and 1995 as well as the Euro Code.
+All reinforced Concrete structural designs in India should conform to the recently revised Indian Standard Code IS:456-2000, Code of Practice for Plain and Reinforced Concrete (Fourth Revision).
+The corresponding national codes of other countries are often referred to as the American Concrete Institute Code (ACI-318) and the British Code BS 8110 of 1985 and 1995, as well as the Eurocode.

 Loading Standards